amirhossein-kz/HiFormer/README.md

 #### Please consider starring us, if you found it useful.
 Thanks

 ## Updates
-- July 14, 2022: First release (Complete implemenation for [Synapse Multi-Organ Segmentation](https://www.synapse.org/#!Synapse:syn3193805/wiki/) ,[SKin Lesion Segmentation on ISIC 2017](https://challenge.isic-archive.com/landing/2017/), [SKin Lesion Segmentation on ISIC 2018](https://challenge2018.isic-archive.com/), [SKin Lesion Segmentation on PH2](https://www.fc.up.pt/addi/ph2%20database.html) and [Multiple Myeloma Cell Segmentation (SegPC 2021)](https://www.kaggle.com/sbilab/segpc2021dataset) dataset added.)
+- July 14, 2022: First release (Complete implemenation for [Synapse Multi-Organ Segmentation](https://www.synapse.org/#!Synapse:syn3193805/wiki/) dataset.)

 This code has been implemented in python language using Pytorch library and tested in ubuntu OS, though should be compatible with related environment. following Environement and Library needed to run the code: